-Engine Instability With Load Improve PID tuning.
-Fuel is restricted.
+Symptom Solution Engine Instability With Improve PID tuning.
+Load Fuel is restricted.
 Check actuator linkage.
 Battery voltage is too low.
 Engine Unable to Carry Rated Load PID values may be too high, causing the controller to overreact and make large, rapid changes in PWM duty cycle output to the actuator.
 Improve PID tuning.
 Torque limit is set too low.
 Increase the torque limit.
 Fuel is restricted.
 Check actuator linkage.
-Load Sharing Does Not Work Measure the ILS input signal to see if the measurement is between 2.300 and 2.700 Vdc.
+Load Sharing Does Not available on DPG-23XX-00X.
+Not Work Measure the ILS input signal to see if the measurement is between 2.375 and 2.625 Vdc.
 Use shielded wiring.
-Droop Does Not Work No Load and Full Load values are not calibrated.
+If application requires more than $\pm 3\%$ of speed change around the set speed, use a DPG-2223-00X controller.
+Droop Does Not Work Not available on DPG-23XX-00X.
+No Load and Full Load values are not calibrated.
 Perform Droop Calibration Procedure.
 Difference between No Load and Full Load calibration values is too small.
 Should be > 100 for best performance.
+Modify or adjust actuator linkage to increase range of actuator loading.
+If finer droop control is required, then use a DPG-2223-00X controller.